Jaymesjnr/portfolio/README.md

 3. **Flutter Prototype**
    ![Flutter-App](samples/flutter-prototype.png)

-> Browse the code for each demo in their respective folders folder.
+> Browse the code for each demo in their respective folders.

 ---